mallory/e2ee/draft-e2ee.md

 The first is a formal definition that draws on the basic understanding of end points and cryptography, where it is comprised of necessary constituent parts but considered as a system.
 The second looks at end-to-end encrypted implementations from a design perspective, both its fundamental features and proposed improvements on those features.
 Lastly this document considers the expectations of the user of end-to-end encryption.

 These dimensions taken as a whole comprise a generally comprehensible picture of consensus at the IETF as to what is end-to-end encryption, irrespective of application, from messaging to video conferencing, and between any number of end points.
 It it worth noting that while the word "encryption" often refers to confidentiality (security) properties, this document shows that end-to-end encryption MUST provide both security and privacy properties.
-And it provides a definition which specific security and privacy properties end-to-end encryption should provide.
+And it provides a definition of which specific security and privacy properties end-to-end encryption should provide.

 Formal definition of end-to-end encryption
 ==========================================